 Obviously, I cannot recommend this as a universal approach, but you may

-to ask your doctor for his opinion.
+to ask your doctor for his opinion of multi-vitamins.